MichaelCurrin/mkdocs-quickstart/docs/docs/tutorial/installation.md

 <script src="https://gist.github.com/MichaelCurrin/57caae30bd7b0991098e9804a9494c23.js"></script>

-## Setup repo
+## Setup a new repo

-Choose or setup a MkDocs project.

-Follow the tutorial page to setup a project.
+Follow the Tutorial page to setup a project from scratch.

-Or click the button on this repo to create your own copy of the repo.
+Or click this create your own copy of the repo.

 [![Use this template](https://img.shields.io/badge/Use_this_template-2ea44f?style=for-the-badge&logo=github)](https://github.com/MichaelCurrin/mkdocs-quickstart/generate)

-Then clone it.
+Then clone your repo.

 e.g.